How New York City Became Safe Again

 Several academic studies, however, have questioned, and even criticised, the effectiveness of broken windows.

-When University of Chicago professors Bernard Harcourt and Jens Ludwig revisited broken windows, they reported criminologists knew very little about the theory’s effectiveness.
+When University of Chicago professor Bernard Harcourt and Georgetown University professor Jens Ludwig revisited broken windows, they reported criminologists knew very little about the theory’s effectiveness.
 Even further, their paper found no evidence, outside of Kelling’s work, to support that cracking down on minor offenses decreases more serious crime.

 Aside from lack of evidence that cracking down on minor offenses reduced felonies, much of the new research found targeting minor crimes harms poor people as well as blacks and Hispanics.